 DIMA/SARAH are the electronic data applications used to collect field data.
 See Crew Hiring & Equipment page for more information.

 TerrADat and AquADat are national databases housed at the NOC that store computed indicators for all AIM data.
-See Data Storage page and the Gather and understand your field data section of the Preparing for Analysis page for more information.
+See Data Access page and the Gather and understand your field data section of the Preparing for Analysis page for more information.

 Both the aquatic and terrestrial benchmark tools allow users to derive plot/reach specific conditions by defining benchmarks for individual indicators.
 Results can be used to assess the condition and trend of an individual plot/reach (e.g., designated monitoring area [DMA] used for a grazing permit renewal).
 Additionally this tool is also meant to: 1) organize data into a usable format for additional analyses, 2) document monitoring objectives, and 3) provide needed information to the NOC to conduct weighted analyses and assess the condition of a population of plots/reaches (e.g., random sampling of all BLM, wadeable streams in the Bruneau field office, ID).
 Note: Condition summaries within these tools may be used for unweighted analyses but should not be used to infer the proportion of the landscape in a given condition.

 To conduct weighted analyses and assess the condition of a population of stream reaches, completed benchmark tools should be sent back to the NOC at the end of the study: Nicole Cappuccio for aquatics or Emily Kachergis for terrestrial.
 The NOC will then derive statistical estimates of the percent of acres/kilometers in a given condition (proportional estimates) for the specified indicators and produce and additional figures to aid with interpreting these results.

 Lotic Benchmark Tool: